 - Coming up with strategies for growing your wealth

-- Investment advice based on vigorous research
+- Offering investment advice based on vigorous research

 - Organizing tactical plans to avoid or mitigate losses